aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 print(a[:], a[::2], a[::-1], sep='\n')
 ```

-Let's summatize our little tests by the exact citations taken from [documentation][31]:
+Let's summarize our little tests by the exact citations taken from [documentation][31]:

 Consider the slice sequence `s` taken as follows: `s[i:j:k]`, then

 > If i or j are omitted or None, they become “end” values (which end depends on the sign of k).
 Note, k cannot be zero.
 If k is None, it is treated like 1.

 That is pretty much what we've observed so far.
 We would comment on that `k` cannot be zero.
 This limitation implies that the implementation of this case raises an [exception][32] of type `ValueError`.
-By default occurances of uncaught exceptions terminate code execution.
+By default occurrences of uncaught exceptions terminate code execution.
 We won't get into the details of the treatment of exceptions, but you can read about it on your own if you are interested.

 We would also cite another important piece of documentation on sequences slicing: